Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-23.md

     - A. Deliver the content through Amazon CloudFront.
     - B. Store the content on Amazon S3 and enable S3 cross-region replication.
     - C. Implement a VPN across multiple AWS Regions.
+      [Provides secure connectivity]
     - D. Deliver the content through AWS PrivateLink.
+      [Used for private connectivity to AWS services, not for distributing content globally.]

     <details markdown=1><summary markdown="span">Answer</summary>